I help people hear themselves more clearly by tuning in to the messages from their subconscious.

 -Cumming & Williams (2012), Journal of Imagery Research in Sport and Physical Activity

-What it means for you: By visualizing success, you're preparing your brain to respond with confidence in real-life situations.
+By visualizing success, you're preparing your brain to respond with confidence in real-life situations.

 MRI scans show that hypnosis increases activity in the anterior cingulate cortex (focus), insula (internal body awareness), and thalamus (sensory processing), creating a distinct brain state.